About the (in)equivalence between holonomic versus non-holonomic theories of gravity: The geometrical framework

-From a physical standpoint, the converse interpretation is more interesting \cite[exe.
-5.7]{kobayashi1}.
-Since the argument above works both ways, one can say that whenever the quantum structure of spacetime changes to that of a smooth manifold $X$ with appropriated topology, then a corresponding symmetry breaking $GL\left(n,\mathbb{R}\right) \rightarrow O\left(p,q\right)$ occurs in $FX$ and $P$.
-This gives a comprehensive scenario in which metric structures arise dynamically, as Higgs-Goldstone type of fields \cite{sardanashvily1983,nikolova1984,sardanashvily2016}.
-Theories of induced gravity imploying similar mechanism have been extensively explored in \cite{macdowell1977a,stelle1979,gotzes1989,neeman1987,kirsch2005,leclerc2006,tresguerres2008,randono2010,sobreiro2011,mielke2011,sobreiro2017,sadovski2015,sadovski2015}.
+Regardless of signature, whenever a metric structure exists, the embeddings $F^\mathcal{O}X \rightarrow FX$ and $P^\mathcal{O}\rightarrow P$ also do.
+Ultimately, this is the justification, omitted from Section~\ref{sec:holonomic_and_non-holonomic_frames}, that allowed us to extend the transformation group of non-holonomic frames from $SO\left(1,n-1\right)$ to $GL\left(n,\mathbb{R}\right)$: we assumed the existence of $\eta$.
+From a physical standpoint, the converse interpretation is promising.
+One can argue that whenever the quantum structure of spacetime changes to that of a smooth manifold $X$ with appropriated topology, then a corresponding symmetry breaking $GL\left(n,\mathbb{R}\right) \rightarrow O\left(p,q\right)$ occurs in $FX$ and $P$.
+This gives a comprehensive scenario in which metric structures arise dynamically, as Higgs-Goldstone type of fields~\cite{ivanenko1983a,nikolova1984,sardanashvily2016a}.
+Theories of induced gravity employing similar mechanism have been extensively explored in~\cite{macdowell1977a,stelle1979,gotzes1989,neeman1987,kirsch2005,leclerc2006,tresguerres2008,randono2010,sobreiro2011,mielke2011a,sobreiro2017a,sadovski2015}.

-It should be apparent that to have a bundle of orthogonal frames by no means equates to have a everywhere flat Minkowski structure $\eta$.
-Thus, to realize the equivalence principle we do need plug $FM$ onto $X$.
-As already said, $FM$ is first conceived over the Minkowski space $M$.
-The latter is paracompact and non-compact, thus a global Lorenzian metric $g'$ definitely exists on it.
+It should be apparent that to have a bundle of orthogonal frames by no means equates to have an everywhere flat Minkowski structure $\eta$.
+And, to realize the equivalence principle, we do need plug $FM$ onto $X$. $FM$ is first conceived over the Minkowski space $M$.
+The latter is paracompact and non-compact, thus a global Lorentzian metric $g'$ definitely exists on it.
 Further, $M$ is homotopic to $\mathbb{R}^n$ and thus contractible.
-This means that any bundle over it is trivial, \textit{e.g.}, $FM$, $TM$ and all other bundles associated to them.
-Consequentially, $\omega'$ can be chosen as the canonical flat connection \cite[\S 2.9]{kobayashi1}.
+This means that any bundle over it is trivial.
+Consequentially, $\omega'$ can be chosen as the canonical flat connection.
 By postulating that this connection is torsionless and metrical, we arrive at the Riemannian hypothesis that states that $\omega'$ is derived from the metric $g'=\eta$.
-As discussed, the existence of $\eta$ guarantees the existence of the global Lorentz frame $\tau_a$ via the embedding $F^\mathcal{O} M \rightarrow FM$ in which $SO(1,n-1)$ is structure subgroup.
-In $\tau_a$, $\eta$ assumes its well-known diagonal form $\eta\left(\tau_a,\tau_b\right)=\eta_{ab}\equiv \mathrm{diag}\left(-1,+1,\cdots,+1\right)$.
-By plugging $FM$ onto $X$ via the projection $\pi'$, we essentially localize on $X$ the global Minkowskian structures just mentioned.
-In summary, the equivalence principle is geometrically enconded in the following diagrams: